Wasserwecken/bachelorthesis/readme.md

 DERIVING!

+## Distortions
+Shape and noise algorithms are a start for reasemble surface structures, but these algortihms may are to perfect or to uniform to replicate wanted surface structures.
+Structures in natural surfaces have often imperfections because pof various reasons as human failure or aging.
+While it is possible to implement deformation logic into the shape and noise algortihms themself, this is not recommended, this will limit the generating algorithm so specific usecases.
+To break the perfect uniform nature of noise and shape algorithms, their paramters can be manipulated with shapes or noises.

+![alt][IQFBM]
+> *manipulated UV with noise for noise: "f(p) = fbm(p + fbm(p + fbm(p)))" [(IQ03)]*

+Manipulating the UV with noise or other patterns can emulate unregularities of natural or manufatured surfaces.
+While manipulating the UV is one way, all other parameters can be manipulated in the same manner to, which will lead to unique results.

 ## Seed
 As mentioned earlier, the random number generator for procedural materials is based on hashing.
 Hasing needs an input to create pseudo random numbers.
 Noise uses this hashing for creating random values, incrementing the input for each new random value which is required.
 While this is fine and works perfectly, procedural materials will not make use of a single noise only, they will use a couple of them.
 Noise of diffrent kinds, scale, rotation or offset.
 The risk is, by using the same noise over and over can lead to coincidences by layering noises of the same kind.
 Another requirement within procedural materials is to break the continoius structure of noises to reassamble surfaces which are made of physically seperate but same kind of materials.
 To ensure the reuability of the algorithms and created sub-materials, every functions which uses hasing in any way should have a seed parameter.
 This parameter ensures the diversity of noises, materials and randomness.
 The parameter should also be inhertied by functions which make use of functions that require seed.